-The ANAO has an important relationship with the accountable authorities of Australian Government Entities, who have primary responsibility for and control over public sector entities’ operations.
-This relationship is also supported by the ongoing engagement undertaken with officials of audited entities.
+The ANAO also has an important relationship with the accountable authorities of Commonwealth entities, who have primary responsibility for and control over public sector entities’ operations.
+This relationship is supported by the ongoing engagement undertaken with officials of audited entities and audit committees.

-The ANAO also invests in a number of relationships to support its ability to be a learning organisation through the two-way exchange and sharing of information and practices.
-This includes the Australasian auditing community as a member of the Australasian Council of Auditors-General (ACAG).
+Further, the ANAO invests in a number of relationships to support its ability to be a learning organisation through the two-way exchange and sharing of information and practices, and to support other nations through peer-to-peer institutional capacity development.
+These relationships include the Australasian auditing community as a member of the Australasian Council of Auditors-General (ACAG).
 The ANAO also has close links with the international and regional auditing community through the International Organisation of Supreme Audit Institutions (INTOSAI) and its regional working groups, and contributes to the delivery of the Australian Government’s aid program in the Indo-Pacific region.
 The ANAO values its relationships with the Australian Accounting Standards Board (AASB) and the Auditing and Assurance Standards Board (AUASB), in their roles of setting and maintaining professional and ethical standards for the accounting and auditing professions, which underpin the delivery of quality audit services.

 Joint Committee of Public Accounts and Audit

-The Joint Committee of Public Accounts and Audit (JCPAA) is the ANAO’s oversight committee.
+The Joint Committee of Public Accounts and Audit (JCPAA) is the ANAO’s parliamentary oversight committee.
 The JCPAA is one of the joint committees of the Commonwealth Parliament, and is established by the Public Accounts and Audit Committee Act 1951.
-The JCPAA provides a formal link from the Auditor-General and the ANAO to the Parliament.
-The Committee approves the proposed appointment of the Auditor-General, reviews all ANAO reports, reviews the annual resource requirements and operations of the ANAO and advises the Auditor-General on the Parliament’s audit priorities.
+The JCPAA provides a formal link from the Auditor-General to the Parliament.

-The ANAO has an important relationship with the accountable authorities of Australian Government Entities, who have primary responsibility for, and control over, public sector entities’ operations.
-This relationship is also supported by the ongoing engagement undertaken with officials of audited entities.
+The ANAO has an important relationship with the accountable authorities of Commonwealth entities, who have primary responsibility for, and control over entities’ operations.
+This relationship is also supported by the ongoing engagement undertaken with officials of audited entities and entities audit committees.

-The ANAO engages with auditees at a number of levels to strengthen relationships and promote improved financial reporting and governance.
+The ANAO engages with auditees at a number of levels to strengthen relationships and promote improved public sector performance.

 Department of the Prime Minister and Cabinet